ThomasMaul/QueryEditor/ReadMe.md

 ### Missing features compared with build in

-- translate field list (virtual structure)
+- translate field list (virtual structure)  ## coded, needs more testing
-- support picture keywords (ACI0103009)
+- support picture keywords (waiting ACI0103009)
 - support loading saved queries from build in editor
 - Query with formula
 - enterable field names with type ahead, check for wrong field names when entered